MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 1. In the upper-right corner, under **Layers**, select **Participants**.

-1. Select the number of participants for the scene from the **Number of participants** box, and select **Add**.
+1. Select the number of participants for the scene from the **Number of participants** box and select **Add**.
 After the scene is shipped, the avatar placements are replaced with actual participant's video streams.
 You can drag the images of the participants around the scene and place them in the required position.
 You can resize them using the resize arrow.

-1. Select any participant image, and select **Assign Spot** to assign the spot to the participant.
+1. Select any participant image and select **Assign Spot** to assign the spot to the participant.

 1. Select **Meeting Organizer** or **Presenter** role for the participant.
 In a meeting, one participant must be assigned the role of a meeting organizer: